8x8Cloud/jitsi-handbook/docs/dev-guide/iframe.md

 const api = new JitsiMeetExternalAPI(domain, options);
 ```

-You can also pass a JWT token to Jitsi Meet using the follwoing:
+You can also pass a JWT token to Jitsi Meet using the following:

  ```javascript
 const options = {